MonkDev/monk-id-ruby/README.md

     MonkId.update!(:email => 'hey@you.com', :authentication_token => '123456')

-Checking on their status (return a full hash containing all the user's info):
+Checking a user's status (return a full hash containing all the user's info):

     MonkId.status(:authentication_token => '123123')